By Jeffrey the Barak.

 So as a wheat-free vegan I can hold my head high and walk through Whole Foods Market feeling superior to the other aging hippies who still buy bread and meat and milk.
 But I don’t.
 It is not my business to tell people what to do.
 They have to think for themselves.

-Some, like me, will suffer for decades until they get wise enough to try cutting out wheat or dairy, and they will never learn about the mess that the meat business makes in the world.
+Some, like me, will suffer for decades until they get wise enough to try cutting out wheat or dairy, as a control experiment, for a week or so, and they will never learn about the mess that the meat business makes in the world.
 Not my job to preach.

 How strict am I?
 I cannot change the world, but I can make choices.
 If I am in a Thai restaurant and everything is cooked with fish sauce, I overlook it for that meal.
 If I am in a vegan Indian place and there is yogurt in the curries, I overlook that for that meal.
 It won’t kill me, and those little fishes are already dead and the cow is already milked.
 But I eat most meals at home, and I stick to it.